The HIP SOBRIETY STORY.

 I wanted a modern, affordable, beautiful, accessible, empowering, self-directed recovery that reflected who I was as an individual - and that didn't exist.
 So I created what I wished for - recovery as I would have it.

 My individualized path of recovery helped me not only kick my alcohol, cigarette, pot, and food addiction - it has given me a life beyond what I could have dreamed.
 Since October 2012, I've completed two yoga trainings, seemingly reversed my aging process (at 37 I look better than I did in my twenties), traveled extensively, left my job and started my own company, started a podcast, overcome severely debilitating anxiety and depression without medication, rehabilitated my relationships, and found meaning and happiness in my life.

 Sobriety isn't just about quitting alcohol and drugs.
 It's about getting after your best life and having everything you ever dreamed of.
 It's about living the way other people won't live, so you can live the way most people can't.

 My goal is to provide you the same resources, tools, education, roadmaps, and inspiration that helped me navigate my own recovery.
-Through the free resources provided via the blog, the weekly Hip Sobriety Newsletter, the HOME podcast, my online Sobriety School (you can sign up to stay in the loop on the next one here), and COMING SOON informational product offerings and self-paced online courses.
+Through the free resources provided via the blog, the weekly Hip Sobriety Newsletter, the HOME podcast, my online Sobriety School (you can sign up to stay in the loop on the next one here), and self-paced digital courses.